HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the expression “two separate days” is better.
+I am happy to learn paper is countable like “papers,”

 ★★★★★